 - Choose a laundry detergent that contains the enzyme cellulase to help break down pills and remove them.

-- Line dry bamboo sheets.
-If using the dryer, remove them as soon as possible to lessen abrasion from other fabrics.
+- Remove bamboo sheets from the dryer as soon as possible to lessen the abrasion from other fabrics